kontainapp/km/docs/image-targets.md

 * have all docker image based functionality in makefiles so they can be invoked and used locally and in CI
 * avoid make/CI code drift
-* Support fast build of payloads,as well as neccessary libs (e.g. libstdc++)
+* Support fast build of payloads,as well as necessary libs (e.g. libstdc++)

 ## Targets for local build and test of KM and runtime

-We support local `make` for build in local source tree using host environment (assumes prerequistes installed), and `make withdocker` for build in local tree using docker image.
+We support local `make` for build in local source tree using host environment (assumes prerequisites installed), and `make withdocker` for build in local tree using docker image.
 `make test` and `make withdocker TARGET=test` do testing of the local built executables, the former in the host environment, and the latter using the same docker image with build environment

 Docker images for build environment need to be built or pulled with `buildenv-image` or `pull-buildenv-image` target.